Limeira do Oeste

 Limeira do Oeste is a municipality in the west of the Brazilian state of Minas Gerais.
-As of 2020 the population was 7,589 in a total area of 1,318 km².
+As of 2020 the population was 7,589 in a total area of 1,318 km2.
 It became a municipality in 1993.

-Location
+Geography

 Limeira do Oeste belongs to the statistical micro-region of Frutal.
 It is located in the extreme west of the rich region of western Minas Gerais known as the Triângulo Mineiro at an elevation of 428 meters.
 Neighboring municipalities are: